phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 #And now for the tricky bit

-You will need 3 pieces of software:
+You will need 4 pieces of software for this class:
-Open Frameworks, an IDE for your computer (Visual Studio or XCode) and github.
+Open Frameworks, an IDE for your computer (Visual Studio or XCode), github and Mou or Markdown Pad.

 ##1.
 Open Frameworks